T-22 Medium

 Improved Control:

 T-22 Medium has the perfect combination of stats for it to benefit more from improved control than from engine accelerator.
-Its traverse speed, particularly on medium terrain, is quite poor for a medium tank, meanwhile its acceleration both on medium and hard terrain are very good.
+Its traverse speed, particularly on medium terrain, is below average for a medium tank, meanwhile its acceleration both on medium and hard terrain are very good.

 As the tank already has superb acceleration, it doesn’t suffer in getting to its top speed, and the improved traverse speed will actually help the tank to maintain its speed when it turns, making the T-22’s overall mobility improved.